BlagojaStamatovski/TicTacToe/readme.md

 # Welcome to TicTacToe!

 ## Project structure
 This project is built using Apache Maven.
-To import this project, simply clone the repository and import the `pom.xml` file into your favorite IDE.
+To run this project, simply clone the repository and import the `pom.xml` file into your favorite IDE.

 ### Important features: